strategineer/personal-website/content/blog/2025-01-23/index.md

 draft: true
 ---

-From September 15th 2024 until December 19th 2025, I ran an old school rennaissance tabletop roleplaying campaign I called the "Labyrinth of the Blue Gorgon".
-I ran the Maze of the Blue Medusa megadungeon module (see what I did there?), using the Shadowdark RPG rules through Foundry virtual tabletop.

-For my own benefit and hopefully yours, I've written down as much as I can about how the campaign went and how I would've done it differently knowing what I know now.
+For my own benefit and hopefully yours, I've written down as much as I can about how my most recent tabletop roleplaying campaign went and how I would've done GMed it differently knowing what I know now.

 <!--more-->

+From September 15th 2024 until December 19th 2025, I ran an old school renaissance tabletop roleplaying campaign I called the "Labyrinth of the Blue Gorgon".

+I ran the Maze of the Blue Medusa megadungeon module (see what I did there?), using the Shadowdark RPG rules through the Foundry virtual tabletop.

 {{< toc >}}